Image credit: Pringle of Scotland

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Pringle of Scotland “Good”.
 These are a few factors influencing its score:

-• It appears to use wool, exotic animal hair, and silk.
+• It appears to use exotic animal hair, and recycled exotic animal hair.

 • It doesn’t appear to use leather, down, fur, angora, or exotic animal skin.

-Based on all publicly available information we’ve reviewed, we rate Pringle of Scotland “It’s a Start” overall.
+Based on all publicly available information we’ve reviewed, we rate Pringle of Scotland “Good” overall.